 Elephant conservation actions

-We hope to inspire our readers to take measures to help Elephants, such as:
+We hope you’ve enjoyed reading our articles on facts about elephants. we therefore wish to to inspire you as our reader to take measures to help Elephants, such as:

 - Do not buy ivory or other wildlife-related products.